mathieuancelin/Elem/readme.md

 app.get('/clock.html', function (req, res) {
-  var clock = Clock(); // instanciate a component res.send(clock.renderToString()); // or you can consider clock.renderToStaticHtml for a pure html output });
+  var clock = Clock(); // instanciate a component res.send(clock.renderToString());
+  // or you can consider the followin for a pure html output
+  // clock.renderToStaticHtml
+});

 var server = app.listen(3000, function () {